-Guide to sand polishing filters for site assessors, builders and installers.
+Sand polishing filters for site assessors, builders and installers

 Sandcel sand polishing filters: a guide for site assessors, builders, installers and architects.

-The Tricel Sandcel sand polishing filter is a tertiary treatment plant, designed to meet the Environmental Protection Agency (EPA) Code of Practice.
+Tricel Sandcel sand polishing filters are tertiary treatment plants, designed to meet the Environmental Protection Agency (EPA) Code of Practice.
 Constructed from a composite material known as Sheet Moulding Compound, SMC, which is a form of glass reinforced plastic, the Tricel Sandcel panels are both strong, durable, as well as chemical and impact resistant.
 GRP material will not rot not decay over time.

 Where should a sand polishing filter be used?